 Education Entitlement Grants Fund - To account for the expenditure of state and federal grants received for a variety of school programs.

 School Lunch Fund - To account for the revenues and expenditures for the school lunch program.

-Summer School Fund - To account for the revenues and expenditures for the summer school programs.
+Student Activities Fund - To account for the revenues and expenditures for student related activities.